cgmark101/mark1-translate/README.md

 # Mark1 Translator

-This is a small tool to translate from Google Translate, base on mtranslate by mouuff [mouuff](https://github.com/mouuff)
+This is a small tool to translate from Google Translate, base on mtranslate by [mouuff](https://github.com/mouuff)

 It was reduce to the minimum expression and converted to use requests